 Despite the promising shift in the aviation industry, there is a long way to go until the gender gap is firmly closed.
 “At American Airlines, 4.8 percent of the pilot staff is female.
 At Delta, it’s 5 percent.
 It’s 7 percent at United,” reports Jane Wells for CNBC.
 “By comparison, at least 10 percent of pilots at the eight major airlines in India are female, according to a report by the BBC.”

 Surprisingly, many young girls are not aware that becoming a pilot is a career path available to them.
 It is this very notion that major airlines are trying to fight by targeting young girls with pilot programs.
-It also for this very reason that it is so important to celebrate women, like Wendy and Kelly Rexon, to give future generations female role models in aviation.
+It is also for this very reason that it is so important to celebrate women like Wendy and Kelly Rexon, to give future generations female role models in aviation.

 Put women in charge of everything.
 Because women really are superior beings.